lgastako/db/README.md

     .from_url(url)
         An alternate constructor to instantiate a driver from a URL.

-The db.drivers.Driver class provides an base class to make it easier to implement new drivers.
+The `db.drivers.Driver` class provides an base class to make it easier to implement new drivers.
 Most drivers will/should extend from this class.

-The two methods that MUST be implemented to make a driver useful are the from_url() class method and the acquire() method.
+The two methods that MUST be implemented to make a driver useful are the `from_url()` class method and the `acquire()` method.

-Driver provides a default implementation of release() which does nothing.
+Driver provides a default implementation of `release()` which does nothing.
 If your driver needs to free resources when a connection is no longer in use (for example if it is a Pool driver that needs to return the connection to the pool) then you must also override this method.

-Driver provides a default implementation of ignore(ex) which always returns False.
+Driver provides a default implementation of `ignore(ex)` which always returns `False`.
 If there are any exceptions that are safe to ignore in your driver then you must override this method.

-Driver provides a default implementation of cursor() which delegates driver-specific cursor setup to the method 'setup_cursor(cursor)' which has a no-op default implementation.
+Driver provides a default implementation of `cursor()` which delegates driver-specific cursor setup to the method `setup_cursor(cursor)` which has a no-op default implementation.

-The Driver class provides default implementations of cursor(), ...
+The Driver class provides default implementations of `cursor()`, ...
 FINISH ME.

 Pools